Paul DeJong Player Props: Cardinals vs. Yankees

-The St. Louis Cardinals, including Paul DeJong and his .588 slugging percentage over his past 10 games, take on starting pitcher Luis Severino and the New York Yankees at Busch Stadium, Friday at 8:15 PM ET.
+Paul DeJong -- with a slugging percentage of .588 in his past 10 games, including three home runs -- will be in action for the St. Louis Cardinals versus the New York Yankees, with Luis Severino on the hill, on July 1 at 2:15 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Astros.
+He had a hitless performance in his most recent game (0-for-2) against the Astros.

 Paul DeJong Game Info & Props vs. the Yankees